 3:15 – 4:15pm The Difference Between a Leader and a Manager

-Presented by Mary Meston, Human Capital Consultant, Soar to Solutions
+Presented by Mary Meston, Human Capital Consultant, 2 Soar Solutions

 Gain a better understanding of the often subtle, yet significant, differences between leading and managing.
 We will explore the differences of a manager vs. a leader in a variety of contexts including leading virtual teams, situational leadership, change management and indirect leadership roles.
 In an increasingly competitive business world, the biggest shifts in your ability to succeed as a leader are often in the subtleties.
 Learning when one approach is more effective and appropriate than the other can save you effort, frustration and will add to your leadership skill set.
 Discover one or more shifts you can make for more success and fulfillment in your current role.